 2. Population Growth

 A growing population means a consistent demand for housing.
 A city that is attracting new residents is a city where you’ll have a larger pool of potential tenants.
 Check census data and local economic development reports for population trends over the last five to ten years.
-This is a key part of the analysis I built into my Best US Cities for You to Live tool.
+On a simular note, perhaps the best place for you to live is a good way to find out where others want to live as well – check out my tool to help you find out!

 3. The Price-to-Rent Ratio